RTcmix/rtcmix.github.io/standalone/index.md

     most recent (or other) release, using the "Source code (zip)" or "Source code (tar.gz)" buttons.
 Unpack this archive, if necessary, by double-clicking its icon.
-This should produce a folder called "RTcmix-4.3.1" (or a similar version number).
-Then move this folder into the place where you keep RTcmix source code.
-The usual place for such things is /usr/local/src, but it can be anywhere.
+This should produce a folder called "RTcmix-5.2.2" (or a similar version number).
+Then move this folder into the place where you wish to keep the RTcmix source.
+The usual place for such things is /usr/local/src, or /opt/local/src, but it can be anywhere.

     **-OR-**